RealSwitch/pocket_tutor_ai/README.md

 # Learnify: A Gamified Learning Platform

-Welcome to Learnify, an AI-powered, gamified learning platform built with Next.js and Firebase Studio.
+Welcome to PocketTutorAI, an AI-powered, gamified learning platform built with Next.js and Firebase Studio.
 This application is designed to make learning more engaging and effective by providing personalized challenges, interactive study guides, and a rewarding user experience.

 ## ✨ Features